Kenmore State High School: The Information Communication Extension Program

-Information Communication Extension (ICE) is a three-year program running from Years 7–9 oriented towards the use of technology in studies.
-It is arguably the least intensive out of Kenmore's extension programs, as it only contains one semester's worth of extra-curricular content.
-Students of the ICE program are by default equipped with more powerful laptops than their peers, as they rely on these extensively during and after their time in the program.
+The Information Communication Extension (ICE) program at Kenmore is a three-year initiative spanning Years 7–9, with a focus on incorporating technology into students' studies.
+It is considered the least intensive among Kenmore's extension programs, comprising one semester's worth of extra-curricular content.
 Students of this program are required to take an additional specialised subject known as 'ICX' (Information Communication Extension) as one of their electives for one semester in Year 9.
-In this subject, students are tasked with investigating and solving current problems within the local community, obviously with the aid of technology.
+In this subject, students are tasked with investigating and solving current problems within the local community with the aid of technology.